-As part of this valuation, the Administering Authority has set an average spread plan to refund the surplus of approximately 24 years.
+As part of this valuation, the Administering Authority has set a recovery plan to pay off the shortfall.
 The next actuarial valuation will take place with an effective date of 31 March 2020.
-If experience up to that date is in line with the assumptions made for this current actuarial valuation and contributions are paid at the agreed rates or amounts, the surplus at 31 March 2020 would be £147m, equivalent to a funding level of 104%.
+If experience up to that date is in line with the assumptions made for this current actuarial valuation and contributions are paid at the agreed rates or amounts, the deficit at 31 March 2020 would be c£3m, equivalent to a funding level of 97%.